 You will be allocated a Personal Tutor when you join us and you will be encouraged to make regular contact with them throughout your studies.
 Personal Tutors are there to help discuss academic and, in some cases, personal issues.
 Personal Tutors can also often offer support by writing references for placement/graduate employment and academic research.

-Assessment is through a combination of written and oral exams, coursework, essays, translation tasks, presentations and an extended dissertation during your Final Year.
-Exams take place in January and May/June.
+Assessment is through a combination of coursework, essays, oral presentations, posters, exams and an extended dissertation during your Final Year.

 “At Aston University, I teach a module on Variations in English.
 This module considers the different ways in which we express ourselves through English and its multifaceted varieties, particularly through regional variation.
 I am Director of Aston’s West Midlands English: Speech and Society project.
 The work of this project is included in the syllabus for this module.
 Students who take it work with the data my research team have collected and actively take part as researchers for this research project.
 I also teach a module on Critical Discourse Analysis.
 This module is based upon the premise that language is never neutral, and that any text, spoken and written, will be biased to tell a particular story, however ‘neutral’ it may pretend to be.
 All staff in our Group at Aston are active in research.
 We also collaborate with researchers in other Groups in the School.
 At the moment, I am involved in a research project funded by the Economic and Social Research Council (ESRC) which is allowing us to integrate the data such as that covered by my West Midlands English project into the ways research methods are taught in undergraduate programmes of study such as that of English language.”